 She came feeling empty.
 She left with a sense of fulfillment.
 But Pamela hadn't come to Anew Day to deal with the aftermath of abuse.
 She wasn't hoping to find healing after experiencing domestic violence.
 She wasn't coping with the grief of losing a loved one.
 And she wasn't struggling with addiction.
 In fact, she wasn't even quite sure why she picked up the phone and made her first call to us.
 After all, she had recently married the man of her dreams, and from the outside, was enjoying a happy, contented existence.
 But that's all she was doing, existing.
 And a previous decade of poor decisions, consequences of those choices, and current life struggles were beginning to threaten any hope she had for a bright, happy future.

-While the anguish Pamela was experience wasn't the result of a particular event - the loss of a loved one, the diagnosis of a life-threatening disease, the ending of a marriage, rather, her pain came from an accumulation of seemingly unassuming life events that left her feeling disillusioned, regretful, and grieving.
+While the anguish Pamela was experiencing wasn't the result of a particular event - the loss of a loved one, the diagnosis of a life-threatening disease, the ending of a marriage - rather, her pain came from an accumulation of seemingly unassuming life events that left her feeling disillusioned, regretful, and grieving.